-Jeju has innumerable sites that involve the sea and nature, including 3 UNESCO World Heritage Sites, but they have their share of quirk and Korean tradition (naked hot tubs, anyone?).
+Jeju has innumerable sites that involve the sea and nature, including 3 UNESCO World Heritage Sites.
+But the island has its fair share of quirk and Korean tradition (naked hot tubs, anyone?).
 This list could seriously go on for hours if I listed out everything that locals do for fun.
-So to stick to the more accessible stuff for 3 days in Jeju, I’ll share just the weird, the natural, and the educational, divided by region (don’t forget to carry around a few extra thousand-won notes to pay for parking).
+So to stick to the more accessible stuff for 3 days in Jeju, I’ll share just the weird, the natural, and the educational, divided by region.

 Don’t forget to carry around a few extra thousand-won notes to pay for parking!
 Surprisingly, I found the points of interest in Jeju to be more accessible than those in Seoul or Busan.
 Most everything was available in Korean, English and Chinese, and many more people were able to speak English than I expected.

 Love Land (erotic museum) /// ₩9000 entrance /// 9am-midnight daily

 This is one of the most unexpected sites to exist in Korea: a park full of penises and other erotic sculptures.
 Opened in 2004 by a group of art students from Seoul’s prestigious Hongik University, the park has been a surprising success, with few visitors failing to get a selfie with one of the many sculptures.
 Feel free to look and touch, lewd jokes optional.
 Note that you must be 20 or older to enter the park.